 - How the MLS How the MLS Makes the Market Work (1 unit) In this online training, learn how the Cape Cod MLS organizes and facilitates the orderly transfer of property and why understanding and following the rules raises the level of professionalism for everyone in our industry and benefit consumers.

-- Elective Classes (6 units) Completion of 6 units of professional development electives, offered via on-demand classes or at online or in-person events and programs held by CCIAOR throughout the year, is required to obtain the CCRES Designation.
+- Professional Development Electives (6 units) Completion of 6 units of professional development electives, offered via on-demand classes or at online or in-person events and programs held by CCIAOR throughout the year, is required to obtain the CCRES Designation.
 You must attend at least 1 full hour of an elective class to receive credit.
 Members who serve on a CCIAOR or CCIMLS Committee, or have been appointed to a MAR or NAR committees by CCIAOR may count their service as 1 elective unit.

 After you have obtained the Cape Cod Real Estate Specialist Designation, you will need to complete requirements on an annual basis to maintain your status and to keep your knowledge base and skill set up to date.
 To maintain your eligibility, you must remain a member in good standing of CCIAOR and CCIMLS and must have no violations of the Code of Ethics.